RagTag-Dev-Team/RightStudio/docs/docs/guide/development/folder-structure.md

 Before checking folder structure it is better you know some stuff related to folder structure.

-- `src/@core` & `src/@layout` folders contains core files of template which shall not get modified unless our support team guide you to do it.
+- `src/@core`, `src/@layout` and `src/@menu` folders contains core files of template which shall not get modified unless our support team guide you to do it.
-- Outside of `src/@core` & `src/@layout` folders are files you can move and modify as per your wish.
+- Outside of `src/@core`, `src/@layout` and `src/@menu` folders are files you can move and modify as per your wish.
 Basically that is your playground where you can modify anything.
 - `src/app/api/fake-db` folder just contains dummy data which we get in response of API call.
 This enables us to take step forward in providing API ready template.
 - `src/components` folder outside of `src/@layout` are your layouts which you can modify however you like.
 Template will always render these layouts.